 Surfing Plymouth (Beach & Surf Guide)

-The coast surrounding Plymouth plays host to a variety of beach breaks, reefs and points for those who are willing to look.
+The coast surrounding Plymouth hosts a variety of beach breaks, reefs and points for those willing to look.

 surfing around plymouth